 Designing communities fit for both old and young not only increases social connectedness, but also creates liveable communities that are cost-effective shared spaces.
 The economic value to the community in creating facilities and activities that benefit young and old is invaluable – as resources and urban spaces can be pooled together more effectively.

-Utilising the knowledge of older people within the community also provides planners and designers with real-life knowledge of how communities work, and helps us to understand the key issues to create ageless spaces.
-Including the older generation in planning and design ensures that communities are designed with their unique, real-life needs at heart.
-This community involvement can also help to increase the self-worth of the older people involved, providing them with a sense of purpose through witnessing the lasting impact they can have on their local areas.
+Utilising the knowledge of people within the community also provides planners and designers with real-life knowledge of how communities work, and helps us to understand the key issues to create ageless spaces.
+Including this generation in planning and design ensures that communities are designed with their unique, real-life needs at heart.
+This community involvement can also help to increase the self-worth of the people involved, providing them with a sense of purpose through witnessing the lasting impact they can have on their local areas.

 Clearly intergenerational living can have a multitude of benefits: reducing individual isolation at a personal level, to improving the urban environment more broadly.
 A society that values quality human relationships, but also helps to create versatile, meaningful, age-friendly urban spaces is one that we should all be aiming for.